What is auto-enrolment?

 Employers have found auto-enrolment to be harder than expected.
 They have underestimated the amount of work involved in setting workplace pension schemes up and started to look at duties late, missing key actions and deadlines.
 Many have been offered ‘easy’ and ‘cheap’ solutions that have turned out to be far from it.
 Many have declared their compliance incorrectly.
 The Pensions Regulator has issued thousands of fixed penalty fines of £400 and hundreds of escalating penalty fines, £500 per day based on 5 to 49 employees.

 And, what problems has it caused for business advisers?

 Business advisers have found auto-enrolment to be more time consuming and complicated than expected.
 At first their clients ignored letters reminding them of the need to set up a workplace pension scheme.
 Then they have turned to the business adviser for advice.
 It has proved to be a distraction from their core business activities.
-And, few advisers are well equipped to answer all the questions.
+Few advisers are well equipped to answer all the questions.
 The business adviser often lacked the expertise, experience or insurance to advise.
 Payroll advisers can’t answer pension scheme questions; pension scheme advisers can’t answer payroll questions.
 Some advisers offered no solution.
-Others offered a simplified one-scheme solution, which could prove costly for the employer or their workers, and may backfire for all parties when the Pensions Regulator audits begin.
+Others offered a simplified one-scheme solution, which could prove costly for the employer or their workers, and may backfire for all parties when the Pensions Regulator audits each company.
 Few offer a comprehensive solution for all clients, large and small.